 During a long photo session, everyone is certain to get hungry or thirsty.
 You don’t need to break the bank and hire a Hollywood catering company to keep everyone fed and energy high.
 Consider a healthy chain restaurant to cater to, such as the healthy and low-carb catering at Chili’s restaurant, as well as adding a few cases of water.

 Your team will love a yummy lunch break and will be ready to get right back to work.
 Looking your best for a fashion shoot is a priority, with In house manager they help you do just that nutrition plans on their catering software.

 Emergencies are bound to happen even on the most professional shoot, and you need to be prepared for any incident.
 Look to assistants who can mend a torn outfit and adjust lights to keep the production running smoothly.
 Ensure there are custom tents for your models and staff to rest and undertake necessary hurdles.
 Make sure there are bathrooms handy and even a simple first aid kit if someone slips, turning into a difficult pose.

 It’s helpful to make a checklist beforehand to make sure you don’t forget anything, and it will save everyone a lot of stress.
 It’s also important to have a professional hair and makeup artist on board, along with the right equipment.
 For example, having various hair diffusers for different types of hair (straight, curly, wavy, etc.) can be a lifesaver, especially in windy conditions.

 5. Schedule a Meet Up Beforehand

 Chances are, your team will not always be acquainted with each other.
-It’ll be helpful to plan a lunch or a meet up days before the shoot so everyone can feel comfortable during the session.
-A nervous team shows in the pictures and the day will be much cheerier if your staff knows what to look forward to.
+It’ll be helpful to plan a lunch or a meet-up day before the shoot so everyone can feel comfortable during the session.
+A nervous team shows in the pictures, and the day will be much cheerier if your staff knows what to look forward to.

 Plan Your Fashion Shoot Just Right For All